AMSM7437/Taranrula/README.md

 # Taranrula Search Engine

-A modular search engine built with C#, ASP.NET Core, React.js, SQLite.
+A modular search engine built with C#, ASP.NET Core, React.js, MSSQL.
-The entire thing is made to be modular and uses no libraries, you can just take any component and throw it wherever you want and it'll do its job.
+The entire thing is made to be modular, you can just take any component and throw it wherever you want and it'll do its job.

 ## Explanation
 - The crawler takes a url to a page, downloads the html of this page and extracts the links from the html to crawl more.
 - Each downloaded html is passed to the parser which uses regex to extract all text from the html file and pass it to the indexer via the runner.
-- The indexer takes the words and stores them in a reverse index SQLite database (for ease of use and setup).
+- The indexer takes the words and stores them in an MSSQL database
 - The API uses the same database to fetch the results based on relevance and frequency.
 - It still requires a lot of work and a lot more features, so if you'd like to suggest anything please contact me.